E-SATISFACTION AND CONTINUED USAGE INTENTIONS: A CASE STUDY OF LIVE SHOPPING IN INDONESIA

 Lin, J. S. C., & Hsieh, P. L. (2006).
 The role of technology readiness in customers’ perception and adoption of self-service technologies.
 International Journal of Service Industry Management, 17(5), 497–517.

 Sekaran, U., & Bougie, R. (2016).
-Research methods for business: A skill-building approach (7th ed.).
+Research methods for business: A skillbuilding approach (7th ed.).
 Wiley.

 Tam, C., & Oliveira, T. (2017).
 Literature review of mobile banking and individual performance.
-International Journal of Information Management, 37(3), 120–
+International Journal of Information Management, 37(3), 120–132

 Venkatesh, V., Morris, M. G., Davis, G. B., & Davis, F. D. (2003).
-User acceptance of
+User acceptance of information technology: Toward a unified view.
+MIS Quarterly, 27(3), 425478.

 Venkatesh, V., Thong, J. Y. L., & Xu, X. (2012).
 Consumer acceptance and use of information technology: Extending the unified theory of acceptance and use of technology.
-MIS Quarterly, 36(1), 157–
+MIS Quarterly, 36(1), 157–178.

-the continuance intentions to use mobile communication applications: A mobile service quality perspective.
+Wang, W., Ou, W., & Chen, W. (2019).
+The impact of inertia and user satisfaction on the continuance intentions to use mobile communication applications: A mobile service quality perspective.
 International Journal of Information Management, 44, 178–193.

 Zeithaml, V. A. (1988).
 Consumer perceptions of price, quality, and value: A means- end model and synthesis of evidence.
 Journal of Marketing, 52(3), 2–22.